cjeva10/portfolio_interview/README.md

 - Also you can use block explorers (basescan.org) to help find relevant contract functions

 ## TL;DR
-1. Implement the portfolio calculation logic in `main()` in a 5-second loop
+1. Clone this repo and install dependencies to get started.
-3. Test your implementation
+1. Implement the portfolio calculation logic in `main()` in a 5-second loop.
-4. Verify results against debank.com
+3. Verify your implementation against Debank.

 Good luck!